Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose a subset of classes within a Python module

-Now let's try a more complicated example where we want to expose the following functions and classes in `synapser` package:
+Now let's try a more complicated example where we want to expose the following functions and classes from `synapseclient.entity` module:
 ```
   class: File
       function: get